rcazzara/seldovia/_people/Nutbeem_Alice_Larsen.md

 And she grew wonderful things.
 She had big bunches of petrushkies in her garden -- we put on our fish.
 For seasoning it was wonderful.

-And she’d always bring us goosetongues in the spring, when the goosetongues first came out.
+And sheâ€™d always bring us goosetongues in the spring, when the goosetongues first came out.
 And she -- we would go to the beach and get bidarkis, and we got goosetongues out by the beach, too.